jdkula/jsgraphics-docs/docs/gwindow.md

-    mouseup    | Invoked when a user's mouse button releases on the GWindow. drag       | Invoked when a user is holding down their mouse button, and moving their mouse. mousemove  | Invoked whenever the user moves their cursor.
+    mouseup    | Invoked when a user's mouse button releases on the GWindow. drag       | Invoked when a user is holding down their mouse button, and moving their mouse. mousemove  | Invoked whenever the user moves their cursor. keydown    | Invoked whenever a user clicks a keyboard key

 *function* GWindow::@d.add(gObject[, x, y])
 :   Adds the specified @p.gObject to the window at the location previously